 - Do you enjoy riding in regular street clothes such as jeans, a tee shirt and sneakers instead of the racing outfits that the fastest cyclists seem to wear?
 Do you like to stop occasionally to enjoy the scenery as you ride?
 Do you feel better when riding with a group of cyclists who are making an effort to go at your pace?
 Do you question your ability to repair a flat or to handle other mechanical difficulties on your own?
 Then the RBC rides we have labeled Supported Rides (SR) may be for you.

-- These rides usually average about 10-11 mph; some take place on roads, but others are entirely off the road (for example, the Erie Canal path).
+- These rides have riders of varying paces, but you must be able to ride 10-12 miles per hour for 2 hours; some take place on roads, but others are entirely off the road (for example, the Erie Canal path).

 - They range in length from about 10 to 25 miles—about 1 to 2 hours.